Professor Marat Shterin

 Biography

-I am particularly interested in origins and consequences of religious innovation across religious traditions in a variety of contexts, and my current focus is on religious minorities and religiously motivated ‘radicalisation’ in Russia and Western Europe, and on the new trends in the Russian Christian Orthodoxy and Islam.
+I am particularly interested in the intersections between religion and politics, both domestic and international, and in the origins and consequences of religious innovation across religious traditions in a variety of contexts.
+My current foci are on the construction of 'sacred' at times of war and in postcolonial and neocolonial contexts, and on religious minorities and religiously motivated radicalism in Russia and globally, as well as on the new trends in the Russian Christian Orthodoxy and Islam.
+I am co-editor of Religion, State & Society - a leading journal in the area of religion and politics.

 Research interests